MattOzuna/exercise-armory-backend/Readme.md

 # Exercise Armory Backend

 This is the backend component of the Exercise Armory project.
 It provides the API endpoints for managing exercises.
-The back end was delpoyed using [Render](https://render.com/) and the database was deplotyed using [Neon Console](https://neon.tech/).
+The backend was delpoyed using [Render](https://render.com/) and the database was deployed using [Neon Console](https://neon.tech/).

+The Frontend repo can be found [here](https://github.com/MattOzuna/exercise-armory-frontend).

 ## Installation
 1. Clone the repository: